-Advanced Sudoku strategies are used in the hardest levels of these puzzles and they can either help to reduce candidates or to find the solution for a specific cell.
+Advanced Sudoku strategies are used in the hardest levels of these puzzles and they can either help to reduce candidates or find the solution for a specific cell.
 Regardless, their application always demands high levels of concentration from the player as they work by deduction.

 The X-Wing method is one of the most basic advanced Sudoku strategies.
-It can also be applied in some intermediate levels, although its incidence is very low in these cases.
+It can also be applied at some intermediate levels, although its incidence is very low in these cases.
 Its goal is to eliminate candidates.

 The player can use this strategy when there is one candidate repeated in four cells that form a square or rectangle when mentally connected by row and column.
-By making an X linking diagonally the two opposite extremities of this rectangle, the player finds only two possible sets of positions for that digit.
+By making an X linking diagonally the two opposite corners of this rectangle, the player finds only two possible sets of positions for that digit.

 The next step will be to test those sets on the grid and eliminate the digit from any cell that would become impossible in both situations.